FlagBrew/PKSM/README.md

 * Kaphotics for PKHeX and being an awesome guy
 * SciresM for C-memecrypto, you rock man
 * J-K-D for direct save import/export and being awesome
+* Slownic for java servepkx
 * Slashcash for PCHex++ and Strackeror for PCHex
 * Gocario for PKBrew
 * TuxSH for TWLSaveTool
 * MarcusD for romfs support
 * Nba_Yoh for received flags fix
 * Hamcha for cybertrust.h and digicert.h
+* hirakujira for RNG seed function
 * PPorg for most of wc6/wc7 included here
 * Simona, Carlo, Matteo for fill.c work
 * Shai, Federico, YodaDaCoda, /u/SatansRoommate for tests